coduinix/practical-security/md/tools.md

 <img class='stretch' src='/images/find-security-bugs.png'/>

 Note:
-* Is a plugin for SpotBugs fka FindBugs
+* Is a plugin for SpotBugs fomerly known as FindBugs

 ===